dabit3/follow-lens-profiles/README.md

 This app reads the responses of a tweet from Twitter and follows everyone there who has listed their Lens profile.

-This is a good way to follow all of, or many of, the same people you do on Lens as you also do on Twitter.
+This is a good way to follow all of, or many of, the same people you do on Lens as you also do [on Twitter](https://twitter.com/dabit3/status/1577148516849549312) 💁‍♂️.

 ### Running the app